 The distinction is that sending every individual channel to the compressor permits adjusting for the relative ranges of what’s sent.
 For instance, you’ll be able to send extra kick and snare to the compressor than the remainder of the drum components.
 You’ll be able to even leave some components fully out of the compressor.
 Nevertheless, for simplicity’s sake, let’s send our whole drum bus to the parallel compressor.

-For parallel drum settings, begin with a ratio round 3:1.
+For parallel drum settings, begin with a ratio of around 3:1.
 Decrease the threshold till reaching anywhere from 12dB-30dB of gain reduction.
 That may be a ton!
 Then use the attack and release parameters to control punch and sustain.
 The tricky factor about parallel compression is that it shouldn’t sound sonically pleasing by itself.
 Usually, it’s used to focus on points of the drum influence (Attack Decay Sustain Release) in an unnatural manner.

-After we add it with the channels, it creates fullness.
-In actual fact, it might appear odd, however, we frequently want to kill a number of the initial punch (however not all) with a quicker attack.
+After we add it to the channels, it creates fullness.
+In actual fact, it might appear odd, however, we frequently want to kill a number of the initial punch (but not all) with a quicker attack.
 Additionally, we try for pumping with a quicker release.
 It is crucial that we preserve the parallel channel at a low volume relative to the drum tracks.
 When muting and unmuting the parallel channel to listen to its effect, we shouldn’t perceive a big volume boost.

-Don’t trick your self into thinking that it’s better with parallel compression simply because it’s too loud.
+Don’t trick yourself into thinking that it’s better with parallel compression simply because it’s too loud.
 Though the compression settings are dramatic, the volume drum increase with its addition ought to only be subtle, however efficient.